Utility location

-Utility location is the process of identifying and labeling public utility mains that are underground.
+Utility locating is the process of identifying and labeling public utility mains that are underground.
 These mains may include lines for telecommunication, electricity distribution, natural gas, cable television, fiber optics, traffic lights, street lights, storm drains, water mains, and wastewater pipes.
 In some locations, major oil and gas pipelines, national defense communication lines, mass transit, rail, and road tunnels also compete for space underground.

 Overview

 Public utility systems are often run underground—some by the very nature of their function, others for convenience or aesthetics.
 In the United States, it is estimated that subsurface lines amount to over 20,000,000 mi in total.
 Before digging, local governments often require that the underground systems' locations be denoted and approved, if it is to be in the public right-of-way.

 Pipeline markers, signs, or other indicators may or not be visible to warn of the presence of underground utilities.
 For various reasons, including security, the precise location of the utilities may not be indicated.
 The only way an excavator can know the precise location, number, and types of utilities is to contact the underground utilities coordinator, and request that the locations be marked.
 In most jurisdictions, there is no charge for this service, but advance notification is a legal requirement.

+In the UK, to follow HSG47 and PAS128 guidelines, it is recommended that a Desktop Utility Search is carried out.
+A Utility Search, also known as a C2 Utility Search or PAS128 (D) utility search, is the initial step in identifying utility asset owners and locating their buried and overhead assets and apparatus.
+A Utility Search is essential for development projects as it provides valuable insight into the presence and location of underground and overhead utility assets.
+As well as providing an understanding of the networks within the vicinity of a site, this information can help to prevent accidents, disruptions, and costly delays during construction.